Purinat33/hpc_flask/docs/index.md

 - **`sacct`** – Slurm CLI for accounting history.
 - **Receipt** – A priced bundle of unbilled jobs for a user and period; **locks rates at creation**.
 - **Provider adapter** – A small module that maps a payment gateway to the app’s `PaymentProvider` interface.
+- **Docs Copilot** – An in-app assistant that answers questions about this project by retrieving from the Markdown docs and using an LLM to draft short answers with sources.
+- **Ollama** – Local HTTP service that serves embeddings and chat models used by the Copilot.

 ---